shreyabatra4/python-functions-new-prg-model-starter/README.md

 # New Programming Model for Azure Functions Python

-## An easier way to create Functions
+## An easier way to create Functions using Python

 The new programming model simplifies the Function App structure by having triggers and bindings represented as decorators, eliminating the need for the `function.json` configuration file, and creating an experience aligned with frequently used Python frameworks.